Angling at Keenaghan

 |Permit||DAERA game angling permit: Game angling permit prices from DAERA|

-The lake provides excellent brown trout angling and is regularly stocked with takeable brown trout.
+The lake offers excellent brown trout angling and is regularly stocked with takeable brown trout.
 This is a highly productive shallow lough.
 Popular flies include Olives, Midges, Buzzers and Caddis.

 Facilities for people with disabilities